pbavinck/CICD_CloudBuild_01/Readme.md

 EOF
 ```

-Not only does Cloud Build need to be able to add these notes to Container Analysis, Cloud Build also needs to have permission to use the private key of the `vulnz-signer` key pair to properly sign (protect) them:
+And lastly, Cloud Build needs to have permission to use the private key of the `vulnz-signer` key pair to properly sign (protect) the notes:

 ```bash
 gcloud kms keys add-iam-policy-binding "vulnz-signer" \